MicrosoftDocs/win32/desktop-src/WmiSdk/accessing-active-directory.md

 ---
-Description: Active Directory is the directory service for Windows and is the foundation of Windows distributed networks. ms.assetid: e7569754-87c3-4a18-bfed-a03a32a2ee22 ms.tgt_platform: multiple
+description: Active Directory is the directory service for Windows and is the foundation of Windows distributed networks. ms.assetid: e7569754-87c3-4a18-bfed-a03a32a2ee22 ms.tgt_platform: multiple
 title: Accessing Active Directory